Loop Quantization and Symmetry: Configuration Spaces: Abstract

 Then, we apply these results to loop quantum gravity and loop quantum cosmology.
-For all usual technical conventions, we decide whether the cosmological quantum configuration space is embedded into the gravitational one where both are given as spectra of certain $C^\ast$-algebras $\alg_\cosm$ and $\alg_\grav$.
-Typically, there is no embedding, but one can always get an embedding by the defining $\alg_\cosm := C^\ast(\setabb^\ast \alg_\grav)$, where $\sigma$ denotes the embedding between the classical configuration spaces.
+Here, the quantum configuration spaces are indeed spectra of certain $C^\ast$-algebras $\alg_\cosm$ and $\alg_\grav$, respectively, whereas the choices for the algebras diverge in the literature.
+We decide now for all usual choices whether the respective cosmological quantum configuration space is embedded into the gravitational one.
+Typically, there is no embedding, but one can always get an embedding by defining $\alg_\cosm := C^\ast(\setabb^\ast \alg_\grav)$, where $\setabb$ denotes the embedding between the classical configuration spaces.
 Finally, we explicitly determine $C^\ast(\setabb^\ast \alg_\grav)$ in the homogeneous isotropic case for $\alg_\grav$ generated by the matrix functions of parallel transports along analytic paths.
-The cosmological quantum configuration space so equals the disjoint union of $\R \setminus \{0\}$ and the Bohr compactification of $\R$, appropriately glued together.
+The cosmological quantum configuration space obtained this way, equals the disjoint union of $\R$ and the Bohr compactification of $\R$, appropriately glued together.